-For students in Years 10, 11 and 12, externally-delivered VET (EVET) courses may be available to those who wish to complete a VET qualification that is not delivered at their own school.
-EVET courses are available at:
+For students in Years 10, 11 and 12, VET qualifications not delivered at their own school may be available at either:

 Schools have responsibility for managing applications and students must always discuss their options with their school coordinator.
-For students in systemic Catholic schools, where a course is available at a Sydney Catholic Schools TTC/TSC within reasonable travelling distance, students must attend this course rather than with another provider.
+For students in systemic Catholic schools, where a course is available at a Sydney Catholic Schools Training Centre within reasonable travelling distance, students must attend this course rather than with another provider.

-When applying for an EVET course, students and their parents will need to show that:
+When applying for a VET course, students and their parents will need to show that:

 - Career pathway planning is integral to the student’s course selection